imilosk/CG_ball_quest/README.md

 light = new Light([0.0, 10000.0, 1000.0]);
 ```

+### Terrain
+The game engine has support for heightmap terrains.
+Just add your terrain heightmap (.png) to /res folder and import them as texture.

 ### Physics
 The game engine supports physics using the [cannon.js](https://github.com/schteppe/cannon.js/) library.
 Documentation available [here](http://schteppe.github.io/cannon.js/docs/).